nicklutuxun/DS-hw02/src/main/java/hw2/README.md

 each user, insertion and deletion of enrolled users are far more important to keep track of.
 Among all three types, `ArrayIndexedList` Insertion/deletion to the front or at the middle of an array is expensive, since it requires shifting other elements to make space.
-Between `LinkedIndexList` and `SparseIndexedList`, `LinkedIndexList`, I think `SparseIndexedList` is preferred.
-This is because among all registered users, a great portion of them will be so called _"Zombie Accounts"_ that were created and left abandoned, therefore, the account data of them are most likely be the same as default configurations.
-Since `SparseIndexedList` stores only non-default values, it saves a lot of space compared to `LinkedIndexList`, so `SparseIndexedList` is preferred.
+Between `LinkedIndexList` and `SparseIndexedList`, `LinkedIndexList`, I think `LinkedIndexedList` is preferred.
+This is because we need different users' identifications, such as email addresses, to identify them.
+It is the same reason we should need use `SparseIndexedList` since we cannot distinguish among default values.